 Our canals and rivers are glorious places to walk in the winter and we have 2,000 miles of pedestrian-friendly towpaths for you to explore.
-This winter, escape the noise and hustle of busy city streets and step onto the towpath into a calm and tranquil world.

-You can’t walk too far along a towpath without stumbling across the welcoming lights of a friendly pub, café or teashop.
-Perfect to warm you up en-route.
+You can’t walk too far along a towpath without stumbling across the welcoming lights of a friendly pub, café or teashop, perfect to warm you up en-route.
 Of course our canals and rivers also offer historic lock flights, charming hump-backed bridges and glimpses of the past such as rope marks and mile posts, which all add interest to a winter walk.

 The wonderful thing about walking along our canals and rivers is that the ground is (nearly) always flat and it’s (virtually) impossible to get lost.
 So you can go wherever takes your fancy.
 Lace up your walking boots, head for your favourite canal and simply follow your nose.
 Find your nearest canal on our local to you page.